Loading organizations...

 Key people at MobiQpons.

-MobiQpons was founded by Navneet Aron (Founder & CEO).
+MobiQpons was founded in 2009 by Navneet Aron (Founder & CEO).

-MobiQpons was founded by Navneet Aron (Founder & CEO).
+MobiQpons was founded in 2009 by Navneet Aron (Founder & CEO).

 MobiQpons is a location-based mobile coupon service that connects consumers with nearby businesses by enabling shoppers to receive and redeem digital offers from stores, restaurants, and other retailers via their smartphones.[1][3]
 Targeting everyday consumers seeking deals and local merchants aiming to drive foot traffic, it addresses the challenge of bridging physical proximity with timely promotions in a pre-app-dominated mobile era.[1][3]
 Originally registered as MobiQpons Pty Ltd in Australia in 2010 and operating with a U.S. presence in Sunnyvale, CA, the company competed in the early mobile commerce space but shows limited recent activity based on available data.[2][5]